cmlenell/CS440_Project/README.md

-# Group-N
+# Group-1
-Repository for CS 440 Group N
+Repository for CS 440 Group 1